lzl124631x/algorithm/graph/shortest-path/dijkstra.md

 ## Implementation

-The most basic implementation of Dijkstra algorithm has time complexity `O(V^2)`.
 Here I only talk about the solution using `priority_queue`.

 Let `pq` be a `priority_queue` of pairs of the cost \(i.e. the length of the shortest path from `src`\) and the vertex index.
 The element with the smallest cost is at the top of the queue \(i.e. min-heap\).
 Initially `pq` only has `(0, src)` in it.